-In content implemented using markup languages, the purpose of User Interface Components, icons, and regions can be programmatically determined.
+implemented using content markup languages, the purpose of User Interface Components, icons, and regions be can programmatically determined.

 Identify Purpose Explained

 In addition to roles associated with various user interface elements that identify what an element is (e.g., role="link" for a link), this success criteria adds a purpose to that role (e.g., a link to the site's home page).